 - 6. The project was successful in Year One (2022/23).
 Applications were progressed from 11 local companies.
 Of the total Year 1 allocation of £497,943, £278,653 has now been paid out, and the remaining £219,289 is committed and waiting to be claimed, Of these it is projected that 60 new jobs will result, with a further 127 jobs safeguarded.
-Around £2000 of 2022/23 funding will be carried over to 2023/24. - 7.
+Around £2,000 of 2022/23 funding will be carried over to 2023/24. - 7.
 Currently in Year 2 of the project (2023/24) a further three companies are being helped with an allocation of funding of £209,043, leaving a further £493,000 to be allocated before the end of March 2024. - 8.
 The Lead Officer for the project has worked extensively to communicate to all the contactable manufacturing businesses in the Nelson Town Deal Area on a number of occasions.
 This has resulted in the applications received so far and a further 2 pending, but interest for the grants has now significantly declined. - 9.
-A significant change has been noted and there's now a decline in the number of businesses coming forward There are a number of reasons why this is, and include: - businesses are reluctant to invest due to the current economic climate - since the last progress report to the Board in May 2023 the interest rates have risen from 4.5% to 5.25% in August - The very recent raise in the interest rates will have knocked the confidence of businesses and any potential plans to invest at this current time. - 10.
+A significant change has been noted and there's now a decline in the number of businesses coming forward.
+There are a number of reasons why this is, and include: - o businesses are reluctant to invest due to the current economic climate - since the last progress report to the Board in May 2023 the interest rates have risen which has impacted on the confidence of businesses to invest - 10.
 The pool of businesses eligible for the scheme is small owing to the geographic and sector restrictions.
 According to the Office for National Statistics (ONS) there are only 123 manufacturers in the eligible area.
 All manufacturers on the ONS contact list have been contacted on numerous occasions some are uncontactable or outside the defined NTD boundary, and therefore ineligible for grant. - 11.
 The same ONS source estimates that there are 1,306 businesses within all sectors in Nelson.
-Manufacturing represents 9.5% of this total.

-12. At this stage it is worth considering the original mitigation as referenced in the Business Case, a which can be found in Appendix 1, that the manufacturing criteria is removed and for the grants to now be open to all sectors within the same geographic area of the scheme.
+Manufacturing represents 9.5% of this total. - 12.
+At this stage it is worth considering the original mitigation as referenced in the Business Case which can be found in Appendix 1, that the manufacturing criteria is removed and for the grants to open to all sectors within the same geographic area of the scheme.
 This will increase the pool of eligible businesses for the scheme and allow for the identification of further applicants.
-We will continue to support the local economy, and manufacturing businesses, who were given first opportunity to apply, and will continue to be eligible.
-Should the Town Deal board be in favour, approval will then be required from the Executive and DLUCH.
+This will continue to support the local economy, and manufacturing businesses, who were given first opportunity to apply, and will continue to be eligible.
+The Town Deal Board approved this extension to all business sectors at its meeting on the 1st September and approval is now sought from the Executive for this.